 for MP4 (201.8MB)

-Below are guiding questions for discussion and reflection of the major concepts in the video.
+Guiding questions for discussion and reflection of the major concepts in the video

 Georgia is moving from a system of counting seat hours as PLUs to a new system in which educators use their professional expertise to engage in meaningful learning with colleagues and school learning communities.